Aperocky/cellular-automata/readme.md

 }
 ```

-^^ This correspond to conway's game of life.
+^^ This correspond to conway's game of life, with initial map being generated at 20% "filled".

 ```
 {